pgpbpadilla/pgpbpadilla.github.io/_drafts/halmos-write-math.liquid.md

 ---
 layout: post.liquid
-title:  "Halmos' principles for writing mathematics"
+title:  "Paul Halmos' tips for writing"
 date:   2022-06-11 14:21
 last_updated: 2022-06-11 14:21
-tags: writing math halmos knetledge
+tags: writing halmos
-permalink: /halmos-write-math
+permalink: /halmos-writing
-categories: [math, writing]
+categories: [halmos, writing]
 ---
-Paul Halmos was a mathematician who among other things was recognized by his excellent written mathematical exposition.

-His article on [how to write mathematics](#related) left a lasting impression on me.
-This year I decided to read his article one more time, and to capture some notes for my future reference.
+Paul Halmos was a mathematician who among other things was recognized by his excellent written exposition.
+His article on [how to write mathematics](#related) left a lasting impression on me, and this year I decided to read it one more time and capture some notes for my future reference.

-Fortunately many of the ideas in the article are applicable too to non-mathematical writing and therefore useful for anyone who wants to improve their expository skills.
+Although the title of his article has the word _mathematics_ in it, the ideas presented are generally applicable and therefore useful to anyone who wants to improve their skills.

 <div style="text-align: center">
     <img src="/assets/images/halmos-write-math.png">